-The bill has 13 sections that together propose nine revenue impacting changes.

-- Low income housing tax credits are reduced by half for both state income taxes and the insurance premium tax. - The Georgia jobs tax credit taken against the insurance premium tax is reduced by half. - The GILTI exclusion for state income tax is eliminated. - The manufacturing and telecom investment tax credit is repealed for tier 1-4 counties. - The employer's credit for employee retraining programs is reduced by half. - The research and development tax credit is reduced by half. - The quality jobs tax credit is reduced by half. - The sales tax exemption for manufacturers purchasing inputs is reduced by half. - The state sales tax is reimposed on the purchase of jet fuel.
+The bill would have five sections that propose revenue impacting changes.
+These sections include 1) the Georgia jobs tax credit taken against the insurance premium tax is reduced by half, 2) the GILTI exclusion for state income tax is eliminated, 3) the employer's credit for employee training programs is reduced by half, 4) the research and development tax credit is reduced by half, and 5) the quality jobs tax credit is reduced by half.